DavoDC/MediaManager/TTD.md

 # Things to Do

-## Refactor
-Refactor code into show types to make easier to extend DO THIS FIRST BEFORE ANYTHING, think about most

 ## Analyser
 Add analyser, do each field
 DO THIS NEXT TO GET LISTS OF VARIANTS

-## ToAllPropertiesString()
-Make function to be implemented for return specific properties Add to all properties string

 ## IMPROVING PARSING